koszeggy/KGySoft.Drawing/README.md

 // Though naming is different, PixelFormats.Pbgra32 is the same as PixelFormat.Format32bppPArgb. var bitmap = new WriteableBitmap(width, height, dpiX, dpiY, PixelFormats.Pbgra32, null);

-// creating the managed bitmap data for writeableBitmap: using (var bitmapData = BitmapDataFactory.CreateBitmapData(
+// creating the managed bitmap data for WriteableBitmap: using (var bitmapData = BitmapDataFactory.CreateBitmapData(
     bitmap.BackBuffer,
     new Size(bitmap.PixelWidth, bitmap.PixelHeight),